Data destruction in 32 seconds – my 6 top tips for data backup

 4. Keep backups in a different location

 There’s no point in keeping your backups in the same location as your business’ data if the disaster that you’re preparing for happens in your office.
-You could take a copy of the backup home or store it in the cloud in a completely different country.
+Cloud-based solutions offer the best protection, with data stored across multiple geographic regions.
+For sensitive legal and government data, ensure your provider offers data sovereignty options.

-Our data is backed up in both the North and South Islands but it all remains onshore in New Zealand.
+Our data is backed up across multiple data centres in both the North and South Islands, with all data remaining onshore in New Zealand to meet compliance requirements.

-Backups are no good if they don’t work or you don’t know how to recover the information.
-You should check your backup and recovery process on a regular basis.
+Backups are no good if they don’t work or you don’t know how to recover the information quickly.
+You should test your backup and recovery process regularly, including full disaster recovery scenarios.
+With increasing privacy and security requirements, ensure your recovery processes meet compliance standards.

-To go one step further you should document this process so you’re covered in the event your person responsible for backup and recovery is not available.
+Document this process thoroughly so you’re covered if your person responsible for backup and recovery is not available.
+Consider automation and self-service recovery options where appropriate.

-At Resolve we perform backup testing every fortnight.
+At Resolve we perform comprehensive backup testing monthly and full disaster recovery testing quarterly.

 6. If you don’t think you’ve got it right – just ask

-By the time you realise your backups aren’t done properly it’s most likely too late – so while everything is performing as expected why not send me an email to have your backup process audited.
+By the time you realise your backups aren’t done properly it’s most likely too late – so while everything is performing as expected, why not get your backup strategy professionally reviewed?

-Backups and a reliable recovery process could be the difference between your business carrying on as usual or completely folding – when backups are so easy to do why wouldn’t you?
+Backups and a reliable recovery process could be the difference between your business carrying on as usual or completely folding – when modern backup solutions are so advanced and reliable, why wouldn’t you ensure you’re properly protected?
+Contact our team today to discuss how we can safeguard your critical business data.